Onigu Otite: Biography

 Onigu Otite was born as Kingsley John Onigu Otite on January 21, 1939 in Okpara Inland, a village in Delta State, Nigeria.
 Born into a very large family, he attended the village's Catholic school.
 He later furthered his studies at the St Thomas Teacher Training College in Ibusa, Delta State from 1950 to 1954.
 He went on to teach in this school and later became the Headmaster of the St Francis Catholic School, Sapele in Delta State.
 He was later appointed Assistant Executive Officer, at the Ministry of Health and a year later he was made the Private Secretary (Defense) to the Prime Minister’s Office in Lagos.

 In 1960, he decided to pursue an academic career and attended the University of Nigeria where he was one of the University's pioneer students as well as the first Student Union Public Relations Officer.
 After graduation, he was employed as the administrative officer, at the Ministry of Lands and Housing, Western Region, and later at the Ministry of Works and the Public Service Commission.

-He was married to Dr. (Mrs) Regina Evwaraye Otite (still alive) and together they have seven children Fidelia Akusu, Kenneth Onigu-Otite, Edore Onigu-Otite, Afure Otite Iloka, Jovi Otite, Odaro Augustine-Ohwo and Ovede Onigu-Otite.
+He was married to Dr. (Mrs) Regina Evwaraye Otite (deceased Friday July 7, 2023) and together they have seven children Fidelia Akusu, Kenneth Onigu-Otite, Edore Onigu-Otite, Afure Otite Iloka, Jovi Otite, Odaro Augustine-Ohwo and Ovede Onigu-Otite.